nncore.nn

 • meta (dict | None, optional) – The meta data to be saved.
 Note that the key nncore_version and create_time are reserved by the method.
 Default: None.

-• hash_type (str, optional) – Type of the hash algorithm.
+• hash_type (str | None, optional) – Type of the hash algorithm.
 Currently supported algorithms include 'md5', 'sha1', 'sha224', 'sha256', 'sha384', 'sha512', 'blake2b', 'blake2s', 'sha3_224', 'sha3_256', 'sha3_384', 'sha3_512', 'shake_128', and 'shake_256'.
 Default: 'sha256'.

 • hash_len (int, optional) – Length of the hash value.
 Default: 8.